markcmiller86/ekmcem/A_Comparison_Of_Solution_Accuracy/A_Comparison_Of_Solution_Accuracy.md

 In previous related work [Miller (1995)] a study was described that investigated the behavior of ill-conditioned matrices having the goal of numerically characterizing their information content.
-One numerical result from that study was that the solution accuracy (SA) is related to the coefficient ac- curacy (CA) and condition number (CN), all expressed in digits, approximately as SA ≤ CA - CN.
+One numerical result from that study was that the solution accuracy (SA) is related to the coefficient accuracy (CA) and condition number (CN), all expressed in digits, approximately as SA ≤ CA - CN.
 This conclusion was based on using, as one measure of SA, a comparison of [Z][Y] with [I], where [Z] is a matrix under study, [Y] is its computed inverse and [I] is the identity matrix.